meghanhogan/bundleApp/README.md

 # Project for CMSC 374 Mobile Apps
 ## welcome to bundle beta
 this is a prototype version of the app with the following features:
--local database storage for list items and group members -editing and deleting items
+*local database storage for list items and group members -editing and deleting items
 -creating bundles of certain items
--messaging group members to divide up cost and split grocery bills to use this app:
+-messaging group members to divide up cost and split grocery bills

+to use this app:
--if you are on the home screen, swipe left to enter the app.
+*if you are on the home screen, swipe left to enter the app.
 When on other screens, if you see the bundle logo (stacked boxes) you can navigate back to the home screen.
 On the home screen you can add group members from your contacts
 -in list view you can swipe items right to edit, or left to delete -clicking the plus button will allow you to add a new item -tapping an item highlights it, meaning you are going to add it to a bundle.
 Tap all the items you would like to bundle and then click "bundle" in the lower right hand corner to navigate to the bundle screen